sounderdisc/Astral-Teleportation/project/Astral Teleportation/Assets/Tests/MANUALTESTS.md

 # MANUAL TESTS:
 ## Restart Button Test:
-* Step 1: Load into a playable scene with a player and an obstacle.
+* Step 1: Load the scene at "Assets/Scenes/testingScenes/LinkedScene.unity" into unity.
+The game should be displayed.
-   - This can be done by selecting the "Play" button when you open the game.
+   - This can be done by double clicking the "LinkedScene" file in Assests->Scenes->testingScenes.
+* Step 2: Select play on the top middle of Unity.
+This will allow the game to be playable.
+* Step 3: Change to game view by clicking the Game tab.
+Clicking the game tab should display the game in game view.
-* Step 2: Move your player towards the left or right
+* Step 4: Move your player towards the left by pressing 'A' or right by pressing 'D'.
+Pressing one of the buttons should move your player.
-   - This will allow you to move and see if the restart button works properly because your player should be in the same spot when you restart the game.
-* Step 3: Move your mouse to be on the restart button which is at the bottom right of the screen.
-* Step 4: Click once on the restart button.
-* Step 5: Game should have reloaded, and your players should be in the same place they were when you started the game.
+* Step 5: Click once on the restart button which is at the bottom right of the screen.
+Clicking the button should reload the game and your players should be in the same place they were when you started the game.

 ## Linked Movement Test: